mayfer/mbrv/README.md

 I got sick of trading one simplicity for another complexity.

 This is a single full-stack server that uses `bun` runtime.
-Vite's bundler and HMR features are served by the same `bun` backend.
+Vite's bundler and HMR features are served by the same `bun` backend, so it doesn't use any external commands or scripts.

 # Instructions
 - `bun dev` for hot reloads and source maps.